 Day 26 Report

-Vegetable Garden – Broccoli, Cauliflower, Celery, Spring Onion, Carrots, Beans, Snap peas, Tomato, Strawberries
+- Vegetable Garden – Broccoli, Cauliflower, Celery, Spring Onion, Carrots, Beans, Snow peas, Tomato, Strawberries

 It is pretty easy for me to know all the names of the plants in my garden because, besides the Bottlebrush, I have planted them all.
 This can be far harder if you inherit an established garden.